 - Add garlic, ginger and chopped coriander stalks.
 Cook for about 2 minutes stirring frequently so that ginger does not stick to the pan.

 - Reduce the heat to low and add all the ground spices (apart from garam masala).
 Coat everything in the pot in the spices.
 Stir frequently, cook for 1-2 minutes until all spices are fragrant.

 - Add chopped tomatoes and 240 ml / 1 cup of water.
 Cover and cook for a few minutes until the tomatoes soften and fall apart.

 - Add rinsed lentils (if not cooking them separately), sweet potato and about 500 ml / 2 cups of water.

 - Let everything come to a gentle boil, simmer covered until sweet potato is tender and the curry thickens – add a splash of water of it is getting too dry.

 - Add salt, coconut milk and cooked lentils if you cooked them separately.
 Cook for a further 5 minutes to allow the curry to thicken.

 - Season with garam masala and lime juice.
 Adjust seasoning and spiciness if needed.

-- Serve on top of cooked rice, with chopped coriander leaves and toasted cashews on top.
+- Serve on top of cooked rice or/and with a vegan naan, with chopped coriander leaves and toasted cashews on top.